AggieNetwork.com

 Major: Communications

 Maddie is a military child and first-generation Aggie from Burke, Virginia.
-Maddie is currently pursuing an honors degree in Communications with a minor in Public Health.
-Outside of the classroom, Maddie is a member of Aggie Sweethearts where she is currently serving as the Spirit Chair.
+She is pursuing an honors degree in communications with a minor in public health.
+Outside of the classroom, Maddie is a member of Aggie Sweethearts where she is the spirit chair.
 Through this role, she plans events encouraging members to attend both athletic and traditional events at Texas A&M such as Muster, something she is incredibly passionate about.
-Maddie is also a part of the 2025 Student Body president campaign team and works as a Corps Operations Student Assistant.
-In Maddie’s free time, she loves to run, lift, cook, spend time with her friends and family, and attend Aggie sporting events (GIG EM’).
+Maddie is also a part of the 2025 student body president campaign team and works as a Corps operations student assistant.
+In Maddie’s free time, she loves to run, lift, cook, spend time with her friends and family, and attend Aggie sporting events.
 After graduation, Maddie hopes to find a job in college administration or medical sales.

 Landon Johnson ’25

-Landon Johnson is a third-generation Aggie from Abilene, Texas currently studying Material Science and Engineering.
+Landon is a third-generation Aggie from Abilene, Texas, studying material science and engineering.
 Born into an Aggie family, Texas A&M was always the dream school in his eyes.
-His father’s service to his country in the United States Air Force took Landon all over the United States and the world.
+His father’s service to his country in the U.S. Air Force took Landon all over the United States and the world.
 However, all roads lead back to Aggieland.
 On campus, Landon was a member of the Corps of Cadets in Squadron “Gator” 2 as well as being a former member of the Ross Volunteer Company.
 He works as an executive student assistant at The Association of Former Students.
-Upon graduation, Landon hopes to find a job in the private or public sector that can support himself and his wife, Ella, as she pursues her dream to become a doctor in medical school.
+Upon graduation, Landon hopes to find a job in the private or public sector that can support himself and his wife, Ella, as she pursues her dream to become a doctor.

 Trey Bass ’27